 Beyond pottery, ceramic artists from a variety of world cultures have utilized clay to capture the expressive form of the human figure.
 In this course, hand-building techniques will be used to develop high-relief and in-the-round representational and narrative subjects in terra cotta and glazed ceramic sculpture.
 Human anatomy and its application to human expression will be presented through slides, demonstration and discussion.
+May be repeated three times.
 SC